Hermann Höfle: After the war; arrest and suicide

 After an extradition request on 9 July 1948 by the Polish government, he fled to Italy, where he lived under a false name until 1951.
-Later he returned to Austria and then emigrated to the Federal Republic of Germany.
+Later he returned to Austria and then emigrated to West Germany.
 There he was employed briefly as an informant for U.S. Army Counterintelligence.

 Höfle returned to Salzburg, where he lived as a free man until 2 January 1961, when he was arrested by the Austrian authorities and sent to prison in Vienna, where in 1962 he hanged himself before his trial could begin.